Shop by Category

 As always, you should consult your healthcare professional prior to beginning any new dietary or lifestyle regimen.

-Second, protein is vital for hormone balance because it affects the release of both leptin and ghrelin, the two hormones that influence your appetite and food intake until you feel full.
-Foods high in protein that work well include fish, eggs, chicken meat and legumes.
+Protein is vital for hormone balance because it affects the release of both leptin and ghrelin, the two hormones that influence your appetite and food intake until you feel full.
+Foods high in protein that work well for breakfast include eggs, Greek yogurt and turkey bacon.

 Third, carbohydrates have a role to play, in particular supporting normal blood sugar levels already in the healthy range and cortisol levels.
 Fiber-rich carbohydrates — like whole fruits and vegetables, legumes, whole grains and seeds — are good choices because they don’t convert to sugar in the blood very easily.
 Fiber also helps to regulate levels of estrogen, progesterone and testosterone.

-Here are four breakfasts with balanced macronutrients and the right kind of fats, protein and carbs.
+Here are five breakfasts with balanced macronutrients and the right kind of fats, protein and carbs.
 These breakfasts can help support your hormone health.

 When you hear "high-fiber smoothie," you might think: No thanks!
 We reverse that impression by providing seven ideal ingredients that give you plenty of fiber alongside a delicious taste that you'll love any time of year.